aspose-cells/Aspose.Cells-Doc-md/english/java/faqs/how-to-fix-runtimeexception-fontconfig-head-is-null/_index.md

     && java -version
 ```

-Use the docker with Aspose.Cells for Java, the following exception will occur while rendering to pdf and image.
+When using Docker with Aspose.Cells for Java, the following exception occurs while rendering to PDF and image.

 ```text
 Caused by: java.lang.RuntimeException: Fontconfig head is null, check your fonts or fonts configuration